 What is the best sealant to use?

-Silicone sealant is a high-performance reactive chemistry sealing compound that has the potential to outlast and outseal traditional products.
+Silicone is a high-performance, 1-part, moisture cure sealnat that has the potential to outlast and outseal traditional products.
 It does not shrink and dry out.
-It has a high-gloss finish that is not paintable.
+It has a high-gloss finish and is available in clear.
+The downsides include not being paintable, the fact that nothing else will stick to silicone so you will always have to use silicone, and they are subject to peeling when featheredged.

 How can i tell if my caulking is good?